Easy Homemade Butter that anyone can make in 5 minutes

 Ghee is made by heating regular butter and separating the liquid fats from the milk solids.
 Although its origin is still dairy, ghee contains less lactose than regular butter and can sometimes be tolerated by those with lactose intolerance.

-You can learn to make your own ghee by following this recipe here.
+You can learn to make your own ghee by following How to Make Ghee by The Pioneer Woman

 The Difference Between Butter